Kikkoman

 Kikkoman Corporation (キッコーマン株式会社, Kikkōman Kabushiki-gaisha) is a Japanese food manufacturer.
 Its main products and services include soy sauce, food seasoning and flavoring, mirin, shōchū, and sake, juice and other beverages, pharmaceuticals, and restaurant management services.
 As of 2002, the company was the world's largest producer of soy sauce.
 As of 2024, the company's motto is "To promote the international exchange of food culture."

 As of 2002, Kikkoman has production facilities in Japan, the United States, the Netherlands, Singapore, and Taiwan; additional facilities have been reported in China and Canada.
 Kikkoman is the most popular brand of soy sauce in Japan and the United States.
 The city of Düsseldorf, Germany, is the European headquarters of the company.
 A plant in Sappemeer, Netherlands, began operations in 1997 and now produces over 400 million litres of soy sauce per year.

 History

-West Japanese-style soy sauce, called shoyu, has been a well-known condiment for over 300 years.
-Kikkoman is the largest shoyu manufacturing company in the world, and "the one most responsible for introducing shoyu to the West".

 The company was created in 1917 in Noda through the merger of eight family-owned companies, which themselves went back as far as 1603 in the hands of the Mogi and Takanashi families.
-Kikkoman was known as the "Noda Shoyu Corporation" until 1940, when it adopted a single brand name.
+The company was known as the "Noda Shoyu Corporation" until 1940, when it adopted "Kikkoman" as brand name.

+In 1868, when Japan opened up to the world, Kikkoman started exporting its soy sauce to Europe.

+It was honored at Expo Vienna in 1873 and Expo Amsterdam in 1883.

+In 1908, the company had received a special authorization from the Imperial Household Ministry (now the Imperial Household Agency) to produce shoyu under the traditional method for them.
+In 1931, Kikkoman built Goyogura in Noda to preserve traditional techniques and continue production of high-end soy sauce for the Imperial Household.

+A newspaper advertisement in the San Francisco Chronicle in 1956 included the phrase “Kikkoman, All-Purpose Seasoning”.
+The phrase has continued to be used on all Kikkoman Soy Sauce labels.

+Kikkoman International Inc. was established in 1957, in San Francisco.

+In 1962, Katsunuma Yoshu Co., Ltd.（now Manns Wine Co., Ltd.）starts operations in Japan.

+In 1969, Kikkoman began operating the American-based Japan Food Corporation, which became JFC International.
+Its focus is the wholesale of Oriental food products, with a particular emphasis on Japanese ingredients.

+Kikkoman Foods, Inc., the first U.S. plant, opened in 1972 in Walworth, Wisconsin.
+In 1998, Kikkoman opened a second production plant in the U.S., in California.

+Kikkoman enters the restaurant business by opening Daitokai restaurant in Dusseldorf, Germany (1973) and Colza restaurant in Tokyo, Japan (1974).
+As of 2002, the firm owned and operated other food service businesses, including the Nakanakaya pub chain and a Tokyo city wine garden.

+Plants opened throuout Asia, starting with Singapore (1983), Taiwan (through merger with Taiwan’s largest food company, Uni-President Enterprises Corporation) (1990), Kunshan, Jiangsu Province (near Shanghai) (2000), Shijiazhuang, Hebei Province (near Beijing and Tianjin) (as a joint venture with Shijiazhuang Zhenji Brewing Group Co., Ltd., Northern China's largest soy sauce and vinegar manufacturer) (2008).